polyurichard/lectures/OOD/oo.md

-## UML Diagram
+## UML Class Diagram

 ![Alt text](image-20.png)
-The UML diagram visually represents the structure of the `Player` class, including its attributes, constructor, methods, and their signatures.
+The UML class diagram visually represents the structure of the `Player` class, including its attributes, constructor, methods, and their signatures.
 The class is represented as a rectangle divided into three sections.
 - The top section contains the name of the class (`Player` in this case).
 - The middle section contains the attributes (`name`, `health`, and `score`) with their corresponding types.
   - The `-` symbol before the attribute names (`name`, `health`, and `score`) indicates that they are private, meaning they can only be accessed within the class itself.